-Proposal Expense Details
+Proposal Expense Details*

-List your estimated expenses and how they will be paid (from match and grant funds).
+List your estimated expenses and how they will be paid (from match, grant funds, or both).
 Only include expenses that are specifically related to the project.
 Expenses may include an actual amount to be paid or the value of an in-kind contribution.
 See Help: Proposal Budget Terms for expense category descriptions and columns.
 Round amounts to the nearest dollar.

-Rows must have a value in State, or Cash Match, or In-Kind Match.
+Rows must have a value in State, Cash Match, or In-Kind Match.
 If all three columns are 0 or blank, the row will not be saved.

 <Insert proposal budget expenses in table provided>

-Proposal Income (Match) Details
+Proposal Income (Match) Details*

-List your confirmed matching funds (resources presently available to designate to the project).
+List your confirmed matching funds (resources presently available or pledged and designated to the project).
 You must provide documentation for matching funds at time of application.
 See Guidelines: Matching Funds Documentation.
 Include cash on hand, irrevocable pledges, and in-kind or donated services and materials.
 See Help: Proposal Budget Terms for descriptions of income categories and columns.
 Round amounts to the nearest dollar.

 Rows must have a value in Cash Match or In-Kind Match.
 If both columns are 0 or blank, the row will not be saved.